johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 [^cf19]: Matthew 16:3; see also 1 Chronicles 12:32

-[^cf20]: We may think of culture as including the *activities, institutions, knowledge, traditions, values and motivations* of a particular nation or people group.
+[^cf20]: We may think of culture as including the *activities, institutions, knowledge, traditions, values and motivations and thought-processes* of a particular nation or people group.

 [^cf21]: Philippians 2:16